Conflict, interrupted.

 • How do we ethically and effectively conduct research within conflict and post-conflict contexts?

-I am currently a dual-degree student at UCLA pursuing a MA/PhD in Political Science and a MSc in Statistics.
+I am currently a doctoral student at UCLA pursuing a MA/PhD in Political Science and a MSc in Statistics.
 I hold an MA in International Relations from the University of Chicago (2019) and a BA in International Relations and Arabic from Tufts University (2014).
-I have spent time in Nigeria (2022), Iraq (2014), Jordan (2013, 2012), Nicaragua (2013) and Israel/Palestine (2012).
+I have spent time in Colombia (2024, 2023), Mexico (2023), Nigeria (2022), Iraq (2014), Jordan (2013, 2012), Nicaragua (2013) and Israel/Palestine (2012).
 I have also researched a varity of additional contexts, including Mexico, Kashmir, and Mali.

 Affiliations